 here for more qualifications.

 Exemptions from taking the Entrance Examinations:

-You are exempted from taking the entrance examination if you are an international student with any of the following qualifications:
+You are exempted from taking the entrance examination if you are holding any of the following qualifications:

-- Malaysia STPM, Malaysia UEC, India Standard 12, 'A' level (AQA, Brunei, Cambridge, Edexcel, Hong Kong, Maldives, OCR, Sri Lanka) Certificate, Mauritius HSC, PRC National College Entrance Exam (NCEE) or 高考, International Baccalaureate (IB) Diploma, American High School Diploma, French Baccalaureate, Spanish Baccalaureate, European Baccalaureate, NCEA & NZ Scholarship, Hong Kong Diploma of Secondary Education, South Korea CSAT, Taiwan GSAT and other qualifications listed as ‘Not Required’
+Malaysia STPM, Malaysia UEC, India Standard 12, 'A' level (AQA, Brunei, Cambridge, Edexcel, Hong Kong, Maldives, OCR, Sri Lanka) Certificate, Mauritius HSC, PRC National College Entrance Exam (NCEE) or 高考, International Baccalaureate (IB) Diploma, American High School Diploma, French Baccalaureate, Spanish Baccalaureate, European Baccalaureate, NCEA & NZ Scholarship, Hong Kong Diploma of Secondary Education, South Korea CSAT, Taiwan GSAT and other qualifications listed as ‘Not Required’

-- won gold, silver or bronze medals in one of the following International Science Olympiads Competitions and applying to programmes related to your field of achievement::
+won gold, silver or bronze medals in one of the following International Science Olympiads Competitions and applying to programmes related to your field of achievement::